-Tori Spelling net worth: Tori Spelling is an American actress who has a net worth of $500 thousand.
+Tori Spelling net worth and salary: Tori Spelling is an American actress who has a net worth of $1.5 million.
 Tori Spelling is probably best known for playing the role of Donna Martin on the 90s TV series "Beverly Hills, 90210" which was co-produced by her legendary father, Aaron Spelling.
 She also briefly starred in the show's modern spin-off series.

 Is Tori Spelling Broke?
 In October 2013, Tori made the shocking announcement that she was broke and had squandered away every penny she had ever made to the point where she was borrowing money from her mother to pay rent and could not afford a simple medical procedure for her husband.
 S

-pelling claimed to have blown through every dollar she ever made acting or inherited from her late father (an estimated $15 – $20 million).
+Spelling claimed to have blown through every dollar she ever made acting or inherited from her late father (an estimated $15 – $20 million).
 In an interview, Spelling claimed to have blown through millions of dollars on failed real estate investments and lavish purchases for her family.
-When asked about her exact net worth Tori replied "I don't have one million dollars.
-We had some income here and there, but no savings apart from our retirement accounts."
-To be fair, Tori's husband Dean clarified her statements the next day by telling US Magazine that "Right now things are going well.
-Tori and I are doing just fine financially".
+When asked about her exact net worth Tori replied:

 Also, keep in mind that Tori's mom Candy is sitting on a cool $600 million.
 So I wouldn't stress too much about Tori Spelling's financial future.
 But at the same time, in March 2017, City National Bank filed a lawsuit against Tori and Dean after they failed to pay off $200,000 out of a $400,000 loan.
 City National also claimed that Tori overdrew $17,000 from her checking account.
 While that lawsuit was going on Dean was also being sued by his ex for $100,000 in owed child support.
 A few months earlier the couple was sued by American Express for $87,000 in credit card debt and $260,000 in unpaid taxes.